Who can you turn to when you’re the boss?

 One of the most important services we provide is our free business advisory service.
 Any small business owner can call us on 133 140 to speak to a member of our experienced team.
 Another important resource is our dedicated dispute resolution service, to help iron out business issues related to contracts, commercial leases, non-payment and other matters.
 This service is also free, and can help business owners avoid the cost and time commitments of going to court.
 Eighty per cent of disputes that come to us are finalised through this service.

 When you are a small business owner, everyone turns to you.
 We want you to know that when you need free advice and support, you can turn to us.
-If you would like to talk to a business adviser about your situation, call us on 133 140 or fill in our form to request a call.
+If you would like to talk to a business adviser about your situation, call us on 133 140.
 If you are in distress and need crisis support, contact Beyond Blue on 1300 22 4636 or Lifeline on 13 11 14.
 You can also read these useful resources: